Global Health Systems: Ready for the Next Pandemic?

 Ebola is back in D.R.
 Congo but WHO is stronger and can (probably) handle it – for now.

-From 4 April through 13 May 2018, WHO reported 39 Ebola cases and 19 deaths (case fatality rate = 49%) including three health care workers.
-The WHO also signaled two “probable cases” in the Wangata health zone, adjacent to the provincial port city of Mbandaka (population 1.2 million).
+As of 23 May 2018, WHO reported 58 confirmed Ebola cases and 27 deaths, including three health care workers.
+The WHO also signaled two “probable cases” in the Wangata health zone, heralding the arrival of the disease in the provincial port city of Mbandaka (population 1.2 million).

-As usual, it is hard to raise the needed funding, and at the time of writing, only The Wellcome Trust and UK Department for International Development (DFID) have announced a commitment of up to £3 million.
+As usual, it is hard to raise the needed funding, and at the time of writing (17 May), only The Wellcome Trust and UK Department for International Development (DFID) have announced a commitment of up to £3 million.

 All this is reassuring.
 Does this mean we have nothing to worry about?
 Unfortunately, no.